 We’re the Water Damage Restoration Experts

 With so many options in water damage restoration, it can be hard to choose a company that truly offers what they claim.
 How do you know which company is right for your home or business?
 Let’s explain…

 At Paul Davis you’re getting a company with more than 50 years of combined experience in the restoration and building industries.
 We are nationally-certified in Water Damage Restoration, Advanced structural Drying, and AMRT Microbial Remediation.
 With that you can rest assured that the restoration of your property is in professional and capable hands.
 You’re also getting a professional customer support staff that will help you from your initial service call to working out the details with your insurance company.

 So, how do you know which water damage restoration company is right for you?
 Sometimes finding out is as simple as picking up the phone.
 Give us a call at: 877-732-8471.

 We Handle All 3 Types of Contaminated Water

 The Institute of Inspection Cleaning and Restoration Certification (IICRC) sets water damage guidelines.
 Paul Davis Restoration and Remodeling handles all three of the IICRC categories:

-“Black water” with high levels of contamination is present.
+Category 3 – Black Water: “Black water” is water with high levels of contamination present.
 This can cause serious health issues and make a building inhabitable.
 Cleanup can take as little as a day, but it can take much longer if specialized cleanup processes are required.